-MANGT-070E Relating in Human Terms: Understanding Etiquette in the Workplace ment, and affirmative action.
-SC
+MANGT-070E Relating in Human Terms: Understanding Etiquette in the Workplace

 This course is a critical element in the work environment and the understanding of proper etiquette.
 This is tied into the changing workforce of the 21st century with all its cultural diversity.
 A local and global perspective is taken when viewing the factors surrounding etiquette in the workplace.
 SC